 - Get most of your fluids from drinking.
 However, try fruits and veggies that are high in water content, including pineapple, watermelon, blueberries, pears, grapefruit, cucumber, lettuce, celery, and tomatoes.

 How you sweat also plays an important role in staying hydrated.
-Try this easy calculation:
+To find out how much water you must replace after sweating, try this easy calculation:

 - Weigh yourself before and after a moderate workout, wearing the same clothing.